Is process adherence a problem with your teams? Well, it is in many organizations.

 It might be extra work to repeatedly print and replace your SOPs, but it's also a chance to remind your staff of the process documents and raise the SOP's visibility.

 You can also automate your process documentation to realize important process transformation.
-Tools like Scribe can help you automate process documentation updates with screenshots and annotated descriptions.
+Screenshot chrome extensions and software like Scribe can help you automate process documentation updates with annotated screenshots and descriptions.

 How do you monitor and track processes to make sure everyone continues to observe process adherence as you make updates?

 Answer: Use process metrics.